2020 in United States politics and government: Disarmament

 North Korea threatens to resume nuclear testing as the year begins.
 Disarmament is also a concern in relations with Russia and Iran.
-Iran's January 5 pullout from its nuclear agreement following the killing of Qassem Soleimani was no surprise but it makes it more difficult to reach another agreement at a later date.
+Iran's January 5 pullout from its nuclear agreement following the killing of Qasem Soleimani was no surprise but it makes it more difficult to reach another agreement at a later date.

 Incidents of saber rattling by American rivals increase as the coronavirus pandemic winds down in April 2020.
 Iranian patrol boats harass U.S. naval ships in the Persian Gulf, Russian planes fly dangerously close to American fighters in the eastern Mediterranean, and North Korea fires missile tests into the Sea of Japan.
 Intelligence sources suspect China is preparing for low-intensity nuclear tests.
 The Islamic Revolutionary Guard Corps launched its first satellite on April 22.

 The United States withdrew from the 1987 Intermediate-Range Nuclear Forces Treaty (INF) on August 2, effective February 2021.
 The U.S. formally withdrew from the 1992 Treaty on Open Skies in November 2020.
 Dismantlement of the two Boeing OC-135B Open Skies planes was begun right away, making it almost impossible for President-elect to reverse the decision after he takes office in January.